 What Are Eating Disorders?

 Eating disorders are severe disturbances in attitudes and behaviors around eating, weight, shape, and body image.
-These disorders are often accompanied by emotional (e.g., depression, anxiety) and interpersonal difficulties, as well as medical complications, which can lead to hospitalization.
-Unfortunately, eating disorders can be life-threatening and often require professional treatment.
+Contrary to popular belief, eating disorders affect people of all genders, races, ethnicities, socio-economic statuses, etc. These disorders are often accompanied by emotional (e.g., depression, anxiety) and interpersonal difficulties, as well as medical complications, which can lead to hospitalization.
+Unfortunately, eating disorders can be life-threatening and often require professional treatment, and ALL eating disorders come with serious consequences.

 Types of Eating Disorders: